SeockHwa/SeockHwa/README.md

 ### Hi there 👋
-🔭 I'm undergraduate studen in Ajou University.
+🔭 I'm undergraduate student in Ajou University.
-🔭 I’m currently working on CVPR LAB of Ajou University.
+🔭 I’m currently studying in CVPR LAB of Ajou University.
 🌱 I’m currently learning about ML and CV
 📫 How to reach me : shjeong3332@gmail.com